CarolMoore19/Patient-Experience/About this project.md

 ![image](https://user-images.githubusercontent.com/77211862/118365119-67a51e00-b569-11eb-9729-4c0a49b239ad.png)

 #### Limitations
-1. User cannot tailor views to look at interactively.
+1. User cannot tailor views to look at interactively, a must for a professional setting.
 2. Analysis program generates over 60 charts, leading to long run time even for small N
 3. More sophisticated graphics needed to appeal to professional audiences.
 4. Randomly generated response parameters were somewhat arbitrary and could be very difficult to estimate if realism is important.